lordsharks/academic/content/workshop/ggplot2.md

 +++

 A basic introduction to working with **ggplot2** package in R for making graphics.
 The first half of the workshop focuses on learning the syntax and terminology used in **ggplot2** while making simple, exploratory plots.
 In the second half of the workshop we talk about controlling the overall look of a graphic for a "publication-ready" plot.

+You can access the CSV files used in the second half of the workshop [here](/files/ggplot2/egg length and width by species.csv) and [here](/files/ggplot2/all vs control results.csv).